minio/directpv/docs/upgrade.md

 Version Upgrade
 ---------------

-### Guidelines to upgrade to the latest DirectCSI version
+### Guidelines to upgrade to the latest Directpv version

-DirectCSI version upgrades are seameless and transparent.
+DirectPV version upgrades are seameless and transparent.
 The resources will be upgraded automatically when you run the latest version over the existing resources.
-The latest version of DirectCSI should be available in [krew](https://github.com/kubernetes-sigs/krew-index).
+The latest version of Directpv should be available in [krew](https://github.com/kubernetes-sigs/krew-index).
 For more details on the installation, Please refer the [Installation guidelines](./installation.md).

 The following recording demonstrates the version upgrade path.